improvedk/improve.dk/source/_posts/securing-dotnet-code-article/securing-dotnet-code-article.md

 }
 ```

-<p>Neat eh?
+Neat eh?
 Now there is no way that our source code can be compromised.
 There are however some drawbacks to using web services.
 First of all, we'll need to require that our clients are connected to the internet, or at least to some kind of network that'll allow access to our web service.
 Also web services impose a significant overhead on each algorithm call compared to direct managed/native calls.
 Finally there may also be security issues, for instance, a credit card validation service might not be the best of projects to provide via a web service.

 ## Recap

 * Without any protection at all, our code is very unsafe.
 Any person is able to decompile a .NET application using only free tools within minutes.
 * We may protect our code by writing it in a native language.
 Though it is not bulletproof, it severely complicates the process of reverse engineering our code.
 It is however also morecumbersome for us to write our vital code in the native language as oposed to writing it in managed code.